passthefist/TaggedRest/README.md

 Controllers handle the http request.
 A handler method expects to be passed a stdClass object.
 The value returned by the method becomes the body of the http request.

-The default mapping is below, this can be overridden in the main router object.
-Controllers don't need to extend anything, they just need to implement any of these methods.
+The default mapping is below, but can be overridden.
 Methods not implemented become HTTP 405 errors when requested.

 Every controller method is passed a response and request object.
 Check https://github.com/chriso/klein.php/wiki/Api for documentation.